 Life in the Great American Midwest is defined by the terrain and weather conditions that are unique to the area.
 Because of this, infrastructure such as roads needs to be built to withstand such conditions, and knowledge of what affects it is important.
-According to the average railroad maintenance company, there are several environmental conditions in the Midwest that may affect your railroads.
+According to the average railroad maintenance company, there are several railroad weather conditions in the Midwest that may affect your railroad.

 While they seem relatively simple, railroads rely on a variety of nuanced mechanics to remain functional over time.
 When these mechanics are hindered by environmental conditions, they can pose a threat to both the vehicles using the line and those people in and around those vehicles.
 Whether you’re building a new railroad, or taking over an old one, knowing which conditions can affect your line is imperative.

 Here is a look at how local conditions can affect railroads in different parts of the Midwest.

 Railroad Maintenance Company that Handles Tornadoes